-In the time of COVID-19, small businesses all over the world are getting a crash course in how to operate remotely.
+During COVID-19, small businesses all over the world received a crash course in how to operate remotely.
 Companies that already used a distributed workforce are patting themselves on the back for their foresight.
-And both existing and new business owners are asking themselves: do I really need an office to run my small business?
+Now, both existing and new business owners are asking themselves: do I really need an office to run my small business?

-Many small (and large) businesses do very well without an office — and not just because a pandemic forced them to.
+Many small (and large) businesses do very well without an office — and not just because a pandemic forced them.
 Plenty of successful companies made the choice to go 100% remote long before it became a necessity.

 Benefits of running a business without an office

 Of course, not every business can or should operate remotely, but if you’re still on the fence about whether your small business could do it, consider these statistics:

 Prior to COVID-19 remote work was already on the rise.
 The percentage of employees who spent at least 40% of their time working remotely increased from 46% in 2012 to 55% in 2016 and has been on the rise since.
 Companies that don’t respond to the changing landscape will lose access to the most talented employees as the expectation for remote work options increases.

 Office space is expensive.
 The average cost of office space in New York City is more than $100 per square foot, and even in less expensive markets like Atlanta, it’s $50 per square foot.

 Employees want the flexibility of remote work.
 According to Gallup, 54% of office employees say they would leave their current jobs for the option to work remotely.

 Best practices for running a business without an office

 Running a business with a distributed team requires careful planning as well as investment in tools and resources that will allow you and your employees to communicate effectively and manage all traditional in-person activities through cloud-based services.